fermi-ad/phoebus-displays/README.md

 As with all contributions to the Fermilab EPICS code , one must acquire a github enterprise account so that your code may be merged with the standard deployment.

-Furthermore, one must be added as a member of the controls-displays-dev team; to become a member, please make a request to Mariana González (mariana@fnal.gov), or Pierrick Hanlet (hanlet@fnal.gov).
+Furthermore, one must be added as a member of the phoebus-displays team; to become a member, please make a request to Mariana González (mariana@fnal.gov), or Pierrick Hanlet (hanlet@fnal.gov).

 ### Local Development